Take Advantage of These Opportunities During College to Prepare Yourself for Future Career Success

 93% say playing golf with a business associate is a good way to establish a closer relationship.

-Although tennis may not be quite as popular as golf in the business world, there are still many opportunities to network via tennis.
+Although tennis may not be as popular as golf in the business world, there are still many opportunities to network via tennis.
 Tennis is also a great alternative to golf because it takes less time to play so it can be played both after work and on the weekends.
 Golf, however, is typically a weekend activity unless you can get out of the office for a day.
 Another benefit of tennis is that unless you’re playing doubles, it’s just you against the person you’re trying to network with.

 Make it happen

 Next, invest in some affordable equipment.
 Golf clearly requires more equipment than tennis to play.
 Check out Amazon and golf outlet stores for deals.
 Don’t be afraid to buy preowned equipment.
-Depending upon how frequently you play, consider renting equipment.
+Depending on how frequently you play, consider renting equipment.

 Golf Note: Remain patient.
 It takes time to become good at golf.
 You don’t have to play like Tiger Woods to benefit from golf.
-Focus on the basics and be committed to growing your skill and you will fit right in with your peers at work who golf.
+Focus on the basics and be committed to growing your skill, and you will fit right in with your peers at work who golf.

 Lastly, some universities have a club golf team affiliated with the National Collegiate Club Golf Association (NCCGA).
 Also, some universities offer club tennis through the United States Tennis Association’s (USTA) Tennis on Campus program.
 Club sports are organized competitions against students at other schools.
 Club sports are more competitive than intramural golf and offer opportunities to play in regional and national tournaments.
 If you are a more experienced golfer or tennis player, try out for the club teams at your university.